-- EPA Registration of tyre storage is required for sites storing more than 5m3 of waste tyres, but less than 40 tonnes or 5,000 EPU.
-This level of storage is for small quantities of tyres, representing lower risk than larger operating sites. - EPA Operating Licencesare required for large waste tyre storage facilities.
+- An A09b EPA Registration of tyre storage is required for sites storing more than 5m of waste tyres, but less than 40 tonnes or 5,000 EPU.
+This level of storage is for small quantities of tyres, representing lower risk than larger operating sites. - An A09a EPA Operating Licences is required for large waste tyre storage facilities.
 This involves all sites storing more than 40 tonnes or 5,000 EPU of waste tyres.

 In Victoria waste tyres, including whole tyres and tyre pieces, are considered a combustible recyclable waste material (CRWM).
-More broadly CRWM includes other material types such as plastics, e-waste, wood, papera and cardboard.
+More broadly CRWM includes other material types such as plastics, e-waste, wood, paper and cardboard.
 Any business responsible for receiving, reprocessing or storing of CRWM where there is a risk of fire is to minimise the risk of harm to human health and the environment from fire as far as reasonably practicable.

-When developing waste tyre storage plans, for both indoors and outdoors, operators are refer to the Management and Storage of Combustible Recyclable and Waste Materials - Guideline (ver1667.3) or CRWM Guide.
+When developing waste tyre storage plans, for both indoors and outdoors, operators are to refer to the Management and Storage of Combustible Recyclable and Waste Materials - Guideline (ver1667.3) or CRWM Guide.
 This Guide has been developed to assist operators comply with the EP Regulations, and EPA permits (Registrations and Licenses) include storage conditions in accordance with the Guide.